10 Cheap Shopping Places in Istanbul

 Beyoğlu Business Center is located in Taksim, Istiklal street, and it is very accessible.
 Inside this center, there are plenty of boutiques selling clothes, shoes, accessories, cosmetics etc. as well as some coffee shops where you can rest.
-Prices are relatively low because they sell non branded goods for a cheaper price.
+Prices are relatively low because they sell non-branded goods for a cheaper price.

 2. Sinanpaşa Business Center

-This Business Center is located in Beşiktaş district.
+Another option for cheap shopping in Turkiye, Istanbul is this Business Center is located in Beşiktaş district.
 In this Center, you can find many different boutiques as well as other shops, and they sell local and unique Turkish goods.
 Those boutiques sell very stylish elements for a cheap price.
 Local people prefer this place often.

-3. Opera Onur Çarşısı
+3. Opera Onur Bazaar

-Opera Onur Çarşısı is one of the oldest marketplaces in Istanbul.
+Opera Onur Bazaar is one of the oldest marketplaces in Istanbul.
 It is located in Kadıköy and there was an opera place before this marketplace occurred.
 There are many shops and stores here and all of them are quite affordable.

 In the past, this passage was almost the only clothing marketplace in Istanbul, thus older locals have a tendency to keep shopping there.